Amman, Petra, Wadi Rum & Dead Sea

 At a Glance

-Even Wadi Rum is bursting with history, being the location in which Lawrence of Arabia's Arab Revolt was launched, and giving you the opportunity to visit the Seven Pillars of Wisdom and TE Lawrence's house
+Even Wadi Rum is bursting with history, being the location in which Lawrence of Arabia's Arab Revolt was launched

-Spending a night at the Wadi Rum Desert Camp gives an immense feeling of space and tranquillity
+Spending a night in the desert gives an immense feeling of space and tranquillity

 Jordan's spas utilize Dead Sea materials, excellent for recuperating at the end of a busy itinerary